 WHOot Contributor Gail is here today to share another of her winning recipes.
 Loved for her sweet treats and savory delights, you’re guaranteed to adore her Mini Cottage Pies Recipe.

-Gail says they are great for the kids or as an appetiser when entertaining.
+Gail says they are great for the kids or as an appetizer when entertaining.
 They make fantastic party food or a light snack or lunchbox addition.
-So, let’s see what you need.

 Mini Cottage Pies Ingredients